-When security is enabled in Studio, the AppCloudServices module is set up.
+When security is enabled in Studio, the Mendix SSO module is set up.
 This module enables single sign-on and user management in your app.

 To enable single sign-on the following checks and changes are performed:

-- index.html and login.html files are checked and changed if necessary.
-For more information, see the Files Set Up section.
+- login.html file is checked and changed if necessary.
+For more information, see the File Set Up section.

-The AppCloudServices module also adds user management to your app, and when you deploy your app in the AppCloud, it will now be automatically added to your Launchpad.
+The Mendix SSO module also adds user management to your app.
 With user management you can manage app users.

-If your project already has the AppCloudServices module installed, you will not be able to enable security from Studio.
+If your app already has the Mendix SSO module installed, you will not be able to enable security from Studio.
 You can only set security manually in Studio Pro meeting the following requirements:

 - Security should be set to Production

-- The AppCloudServices module should be set up to enable single sign on (For more information on how to set the module up, see Mendix Single Sign On in the Developer Portal Guide)
+- The Mendix SSO module should be set up to enable single sign on

 4 Module Roles and Demo Users Set Up